 A selection of eight large format deity and mandala postcards with descriptions on their reverse sides, and four large 8 x 6 inch (204 x 152 mm) postcards of paintings by John Miles.

 Posters (A3 & A2 sizes)

 A selection of six A3 size (420 x 297 mm) and two A2 size (594 x 420 mm) colour litho prints or posters, with the Wheel of Life having a description on its reverse side.

-A set of fourteen black and white notecards with line-drawings by Robert Beer, which depict some of the most important Indian and Tibetan Buddhist lineage holders and gurus.
-The notecards are blank inside and are supplied with envelopes, and on the back of each card is a short biography of the lineage master depicted.
+A set of eleven B/W Notecards with line-drawings by Robert Beer, which depict some of the most important Indian and Tibetan Buddhist lineage holders and gurus.
+The Notecards come with envelopes, and have a short biography of the lineage master depicted.
 Priced at £0-70 each, or £5-40 for the full set of twelve.